Animating Maps with Point Data

 - Sequential Scheme: Color schemes that use variations in lightness make these ideal for displaying orderable, or numeric data.
 The variations progress from low to high, using colors that range from light to dark (or vice versa).

 - Qualitative Scheme: Color schemes that demonstrate categorical differences in qualitative data, which use different hues, with consistent steps in lightness and saturation.

 - Diverging Scheme: Color schemes that highlight values above and below an interesting mid-point in quantitative data.
 The middle color is assigned to the critical value, with two sequential type palettes at either end, assigned to values above or below.

-Edit the STROKE to
+Edit the STROKE SIZE to